hoyekan/hoyekan.github.io/content/location.md

 #### Office address

-Room 133
+Room 1144
-Institute of Romance Philology
+College of Petroleum and Geosciences (CPG)
-University of Regensburg
+King Fahd University of Petroleum and Minerals (KFUPM)

 ---